hawkular/hawkular-apm/README.md

 Project documentation can be found [here](https://hawkular.gitbooks.io/hawkular-apm-user-guide/content/).

-REST API documentation can be generated using *-Pdocgen* profile. + The doc is generated under *rest/target* folder.
+REST API documentation can be generated using `-Pdocgen` profile.
+The doc is generated under *rest/target* folder.

 ```shell
 $ mvn clean install -Pdocgen